neu-cs2100/fa25-hw9-mst-handout/README.md

 - Minimum Spanning Trees and Union-Find
 - The Model-View-Controller paradigm
 - Iterator
+- Working with an existing codebase

-This assignment involves animating the construction of a minimum spanning tree to connect BART stations using train tracks.
+This assignment involves animating the construction of a minimum spanning tree to connect public transportation stations using train tracks.

 The learning outcomes are: